Jaak03/pTree-01/README.md

 # pTree-01
-Stoor wag woorde online met e2e encryption.
-Ek gaan begin hier met 'n java client sommer wat die encryption aan die rekenaar se kant doen.
-Ek het java gekies omdat ek later oor wil gaan na 'n android app toe ook, dan is dit sommer klaar gedoen.
+Store passwords online using e2e encryption.
+I shall start with a java client that will handle the encryption on the computer's side.
+The reason for using java being that I am looking to move on to an Android app at a later stage.